GET STARTED

 1959

-The School first offered a Doctor of Education and a Doctor of Philosophy degree.
+The School first offered Doctor of Education and Doctor of Philosophy degrees.

 1963

-The University’s Graduate School was formed and provided oversight for all the university’s various graduate programs.
+The University’s Graduate School was formed and provided oversight for the University’s various graduate programs.

 1969